briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     computations, and attachments.

-4. _(D)_ Within sixty (60) days after the final determination of any federal or state tax liability affecting the taxpayer’s Municipal income tax liability, that taxpayer shall make and file an amended Municipal income tax return showing income subject to Municipal income tax based upon such final determination of federal or state tax liability.
+4. _(D)_ Within sixty (60) days after the final determination of any federal or state tax liability affecting the taxpayer's Municipal income tax liability, that taxpayer shall make and file an amended Municipal income tax return showing income subject to Municipal income tax based upon such final determination of federal or state tax liability.
 The taxpayer shall pay any additional Municipal